Flashcards in Health determinants, equity and interventions Deck (24):

 E.g. areas with poorer health may need higher expenditure on health services

-What are the different forms of health equity?
+What are the different forms of / ways you can look at health equity?

 - Equal expenditure for equal need